 BOG management

 Boil off gas (BOG) is a typical LNG related issue compared to other hydrocarbon fuels.
-Due to heat ingress, mainly the lighter parts of the liquefied gas (N2, CH4, etc) boil off.
-By removing boil-off gas, pressure and temperature are kept the same.
+Due to heat ingress, mainly the lighter parts of the liquefied gas (N2, CH4, etc) boil off

+Typical boil-off rates are 0.1-0.5% per day in storage due to heat ingress.
+Additional BOG is formed due to the LNG left the piping that boils back to the tank, heat ingress from cooling down the pump, heat generated by the pump and vapor return from loading activities.

+By removing boil-off gas (recondesne/reliquefy/sent out), pressure and temperature are kept the same.
 If boil-off gas is not removed, pressure builds-up and – when not managed – eventually leads to opening of pressure relief systems.
-Typical boil-off rates are 0.1-0.5% per day in storage due to heat ingress, for example EN-12213 can be used for determination.
-Additional BOG is formed due to the LNG left the piping that boils back to the tank, heat ingress from cooling down the pump, heat generated by the pump and vapor return from loading activities.

 When boil-off gas is removed to maintain the pressure level, the methane number decreases because the LNG gets heavier.
-This is important for LNG as fuel because most engines require a minimum methane number to prevent knocking.
+This is important for LNG as fuel customers because most engines require a minimum methane number to prevent knocking.

+If not removed, it can be contained under pressure.
+Pressure will be decreased by emptying the tank and/or refilling it with subcooled LNG recondensing BOG.

 BOG is an important aspect in the LNG supply chain that must be taken into account during the complete design, execute and operate phases.

 The BOG management required at various supply chain stages depends mainly on pressure build-up that can be allowed in the supply chain from liquefaction to end-customer.
-There is a relevant difference between large and small scale LNG because of the storage tank pressure ratings available at lower volumes and the different types of end- customers.
-Large LNG customers are mostly energy consumers/producers (like regas to power plants) using atmospheric storage.
-This requires the pressure to be just above 1 bara.
+Large LNG customers are mostly energy consumers/producers (like regas to power plants) using atmospheric storage (pressure slightly above 1 bara).
+Most of the time the LNG is off taken from this facilities under a gaseous form .
+This requires the.
 Hence the large scale LNG supply requires significant BOG management all over the chain.

 Small customer like LNG for transport or small regas facilities can use pressurized storage (pressurized single containment tanks are currently available up to 1200m3).
 In this case different (less) BOG management is required to manage the pressure to be below max operating pressure at the customer.

+The BOG management system (removal) will help to keep LNG colder.
+An LNG cold stored under atmospheric pressure can be delivered to any type of customer.
+An LNG stored under pressure (therefore warm) can only be delivered to a customer that has the same type of pressure storage unless the BOG has been removed before.

 The main differences between small and large scale LNG BOG management are summarized in the table below;